mezzio/mezzio-tooling/README.md

 | `--has-middleware`  | `-w`          | Accepts a comma-separated list of one or more middleware classes, and filters out routes that do not require those classes.
 The classes can be fully-qualified, unqualified, or a regular expression, supported by the preg_* functions.
 For example, "\Mezzio\Middleware\LazyLoadingMiddleware,LazyLoadingMiddleware,\Mezzio*". |
 <!-- markdownlint-enable MD037 -->

+##### Configuration

+By default, `Mezzio\Tooling\Routes\DefaultRoutesConfigLoaderFactory` registers a `ConfigLoaderInterface` service with the application's DI container, which retrieves the application's routes from two sources:

+- _config/routes.php_
+- Routes registered by any loaded `ConfigProvider` class

+However, this is a default/fallback implementation.
+If you don't store any routes in _config/routes.php_ or need a custom implementation, then you need to do two things:

+1. Write a custom loader implementation that implements `Mezzio\Tooling\Routes\ConfigLoaderInterface`
+2. Register it with the application's DI container as an alias for `Mezzio\Tooling\Routes\ConfigLoaderInterface`

 ##### Usage Example

 Here is an example of what you can expect from running the command.